 - Stop: Do not force more paper.

 - Reverse: Press the reverse button to try and clear the jam.
-Often, this is enough to back out the paper.
+This often backs out the paper.

 - Unplug: If reverse doesn’t work, unplug the shredder.